ojitha/ojitha.github.io/_posts/2025-06-06-Python_pynv2uvx.md

-Key advantages of uv's approach:
+Key advantages of UV's approach:

 - *Automatic virtual environment*: No need to manually create or activate virtual environments
 - *Integrated dependency management*: Add packages with `uv add` instead of `pip install`
 - *Fast operations*: Dependencies install much faster than traditional pip
 - *Reproducible builds*: The `uv.lock` file ensures consistent installations

-uv automatically creates virtual environments, but you can be explicit:
+UV automatically creates virtual environments, but you can be explicit:

 ```bash
 # Create virtual environment with specific Python version